Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Experimental Setup Results

 \subsection{Cross-Dataset Generalization}

-In cross-dataset generalization tests, we estimate the expression prediction ability of the model trained and tested on two datasets having different data characteristics and expression-wise distribution.
-A cross-dataset generalization test result is good if it approaches the given model's accuracy on a test dataset belonging to the same distribution as the one on which it is trained.
-Through this test, we also evaluate our model's generalizability on faces in real-world unconstrained settings, as the actual model will be deployed in similar settings.
-We know that the SFEW dataset consists of facial images with varied poses, sizes, and facial expressions.
-In other words, these images can be taken as a good approximation of faces a model will encounter in the wild.
+In cross-dataset generalization tests, we estimate the expression recognition accuracy of the model trained and tested on two datasets having different data characteristics and expression-wise distribution.
+In terms of accuracy, the degree of cross-dataset generalizability of the model depends on how well it classifies on a dataset on which it was not trained, as compared to its test accuracy on the dataset on which it was trained.
+Additionally, we also evaluate our model's generalizability on faces in real-world unconstrained settings through this test.
+We know that the SFEW dataset consists of facial images with varied poses, sizes, and illumination.
 Whereas the lab-controlled CK+ and JAFFE datasets consist of fewer subjects and consist of only faces with frontal poses, thereby representing an ideal condition for facial expression analysis, not a generalized one.

 Therefore, we perform a Cross-Dataset generalization test, where we use the SFEW train dataset as the training set and CK+ and JAFFE datasets for testing.
 While testing on the CK+ dataset, we drop the samples whose expression class is Contempt as this class is absent in the SFEW dataset.
-We perform this test for each network type - baseline, full transfer learning, and part-based transfer learning.
-For baseline and full transfer learning networks, we use 5-model ensembles trained on SFEW (train) dataset to ensure a fair comparison with our proposed 5-part ensemble model trained on the same dataset.
+We perform this test for each network type - EL, FTL, and Baseline.
 We also report the independent generalization ability of each sub-network of the proposed ensemble, as shown in Table \ref{tab:exp2}.